leotrs/decu/doc/source/tutorial.md

 # Tutorial

 This is the `decu` tutorial.
-Follow a long for a quick tour of `decu`'s main features.
+Follow a long for a tour of `decu`'s main features.

-## Assumptions

-## Three sets of functionality

-### `init`

-### `exec`

-### `inspect`

-## Tutorial
+## Example

-Now that you have `decu` installed in your (virtual) environment, here is an example project.
+After you have installed `decu` in your (virtual) environment, you can follow along with this example project.
 This example will showcase the three main sets of functionality that `decu` provides: project organization, bookkeeping, and inspection.
-It is best if you follow along this example by copying and pasting the source code we show below in a temporary project.
+It is best if you follow along by copying and pasting the source code we show below in a temporary project.

 #### Project organization: `decu init`